7AtAri/Robot_ReinforcementLearning/README.md

       python -m pip install -r requirements.txt

-**The main files are in the folder "code":**
-* n-step-bootstrapping.py
-* Environment-cnn.py

-To run the project please run the file **n-step-bootstrapping.py**

 ## Different Branches
 We have two different branches that have different Deep Q-Networks implemented.

 1. "main" branch

+The main file of the 'main' branch is a jupyter notebook in the folder "code":

+Multimodal_Deep_Q_Learning.ipynb

+To run [the main notebook](https://github.com/7AtAri/Robot_ReinforcementLearning/blob/main/code/Multimodal_Deep_Q_Learning.ipynb), please click through its cells from top to bottom.

-here we work with a Late Fusion Convolutional neural network (CNN) which can operate with 3D data and the orientation of TCP that is inserted just in the Fully Connected Layer (FC).
+Hre we work with a Late Fusion Convolutional neural network (CNN) which can operate with 3D data and the orientation of TCP that is inserted just in the Fully Connected Layer (FC).

 2. "working-secondbranch"

 in that Version we also work with a CNN but we are not using the orientation of the TCP.

+The main files of 'working-secondbranch' are in the folder "code":

+* n-step-bootstrapping.py
+* Environment-cnn.py

+To run the project please run the file [n-step-bootstrapping.py](https://github.com/7AtAri/Robot_ReinforcementLearning/blob/working-secondbranch/code/n-step-bootstrapping.py)

 ## Usage
  In our environment we use the following functions based on the gymnasium environment